Mark W. Williams: College coaching career

 After leaving a successful career in business Williams took a significant pay cut with a major change in personal lifestyle to become a collegiate head football coach, making nationwide headlines.

 Williams became the 25th head football coach at Carroll College (now called Carroll University) in Waukesha, Wisconsin and he held that position for four seasons, from 1978 until 1981.
 His career coaching record at Carroll College was 12–24.
 This ranks him tenth at Carroll College in total wins and 20th at Carroll College in winning percentage.

 Death

-Williams died at his home on October 25, 2013.
+Williams died at his home in Stone Mountain, Georgia, on October 25, 2013.